callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 This is needed be because a regular local activation is bound to the hardware which is not working in the docker case.

-Second a value of 'ignore' is used for the two keycodes that can be passed to the normal unmodified pdfToolbox sample applicaton when it is run without a docker environment.
+Second a value of 'ignore' is used for the two keycodes that can be passed to the normal unmodified pdfToolbox sample applicaton when it is run locally (without a docker environment).
 In this case the two keycodes are simply placeholders that are ignored (you can also use arbitrary other values instead of 'ignore')